 As is typical across the country, state and local funding for education has been reduced, and administrations are implementing cuts and demanding concessions from teachers.
 Meanwhile budget deficits are depicted as if they were acts of god, entirely out of the control of humans.

 In reality, however, the situation is quite different thanks to endemic political corruption.
-For example, in 2011 the San Francisco Board of Supervisors awarded Twitter a million tax break over a period of six years.
-Then the Board outdid itself in corporate largess by awarding Zynga a tax break that was worth “ million to million in local taxes in the first year alone…” (The New York Times, “Lobbyists Play Outsize Role as Political Fund-Raisers in San Francisco, June 12, 2011).
+For example, in 2011 the San Francisco Board of Supervisors awarded Twitter a $22 million tax break over a period of six years.
+Then the Board outdid itself in corporate largess by awarding Zynga a tax break that was worth “$30 million to $50 million in local taxes in the first year alone…” (The New York Times, “Lobbyists Play Outsize Role as Political Fund-Raisers in San Francisco, June 12, 2011).

 How do these quite profitable corporations fare so well while education is slashed and hacked to pieces, and the public good is desecrated?
 The lobbyists for these corporations help almost all the members of the San Francisco Board of Supervisors, including the most progressive member, John Avalos, raise money for their election campaigns (see The New York Times, “Lobbyists Play Outsize Role as Political Fund-Raisers in San Francisco, June 12, 2011).